rushi3412/tried_problems/README.md

-/* simple transpose og matrix
+/* simple transpose of matrix
 3
 1 4 5
 4 5 6